NathStevo97/certifications-notes/kubernetes/CKAD/03_Configuration/22_Node-Affinity.md

   - Node 1: To run the grey pod
   - Node 2: " "

-- Applying a taint ot each of the coloured nodes to accept their respective pod
+- Applying a taint to each of the colored nodes to accept their respective pod
   - Tolerances are then are applied to the pods

-- Need to apply a taint to node 1 and node 2 as the coloured pods can still be allocated to nodes where they're not wanted.
+- Need to apply a taint to node 1 and node 2 as the colored pods can still be allocated to nodes where they're not wanted.

-- To overcome, use Node Affinity:
+- To overcome, use **Node Affinity**:
-  - Label nodes with respective colours
+  - Label nodes with respective colors
   - Pods end up in the correct nodes via use of Node Selector.

-- There's a chance that the unwanted pods could still be allocated.
+- There's a chance that the unwanted pods could still be allocated e.g. the grey pods could still be scheduled on the colored nodes.

 - A combination of taints and tolerations, and node affinity must be used.
   - Apply taints and tolerations to present unwanted pod placement on nodes